Trust and Estate Dispute Solicitors

 Based in London and Manchester, Osbourne Pinner’s trust and estate dispute solicitors provide clear, compassionate and practical advice tailored to your circumstances.
 We work to resolve disputes efficiently while protecting your interests and promoting fair outcomes wherever possible.

-For a confidential discussion, contact us at [email protected] or 0203 983 508.
-You can visit our offices in Piccadilly Circus, Harrow, or Canary Wharf, or talk to us on a video call for a free 30-minute consultation.
+For a confidential discussion, contact us at 0203 983 508 or [email protected].
+You can visit our offices in Manchester City Centre, Piccadilly Circus, Harrow, or Canary Wharf, or talk to us on a video call for a free 30-minute consultation.

 Free Initial Consultation